-- 82. When deciding what happened we considered ZZ's handwritten statements.
-Not long after AA fell, ZZ was asked to give a statement.
-XX asked him if she could take his statement, but he said that he would rather write it out.
-He did so. - 83.
-ZZ did not claim that any pressure was put on him to write anything in the statement that was not true.
-He did not cross-examine XX suggesting that she pressured him into writing, or not writing, anything.
-He was, as we understood it, left to get on with writing the statement. - 84.
+- 80. When deciding what happened we considered your handwritten statements.
+Not long after AA fell, you were asked to give a statement.
+XX asked you if she could take your statement, but you said that you would rather write it out.
+You did so. - 81.
+You did not claim that any pressure was put on you to write anything in the statement that was not true.
+You did not cross-examine XX suggesting that she pressured you into writing, or not writing, anything.
+You were, as we understood it, left to get on with writing the statement. - 82.
 The first statement (308) was written and signed early on the day of the incident.
-It is consistent with his position that you pressed ahead with the lifting operation before he was ready and in position near AA's feet.
-He says that after AA fell, you asked him if he had fixed the bottom clip and he said yes.
-According to him, you then went out and called YY and pressed the alarm. - 85.
+It is consistent with your position that ZZ pressed ahead with the lifting operation before you were ready and in position near AA's feet.
+You said that after AA fell, ZZ asked you if you had fixed the bottom clip and you said yes.
+According to you, ZZ then went out and called YY and pressed the alarm. - 83.
 The second statement (313) was written and signed on 8 May 2019, said that "everything was in place".
-He added that when he saw the sling rising up, he saw you using her other hand, that is, the hand not on the remote control for the hoist, to control AA's leg.
-This account too is consistent with his position that you went ahead without making sure he was in position.
-He continued that he moved from his side to control AA's feet and as soon as the feet "passed the bed", AA fell down.
-He said that "looking up, everything was in place".
-His position is that AA fell from the sling even though it was attached at four points to the hoist.
-He continued "Lorna asked me ...
-ZZ did you put your side in, and I said yes if I didn't one leg would be on bed and one would be up".
-He continues, "So she [you] started crying and went to call YY".
-He then says that the alarm was sounded.
-He ends by saying that "we checked the sling and the hoist, but nothing was wrong". - 86.
-We accept what ZZ said about what happened in the room, with the exception of his account of the state of the sling clips immediately after AA fell.
-What he says about your behaviour fits with the evidence of you being in a rush and unhappy with ZZ's allocation.
-It is also consistent with AA falling out of the sling because, at least in part, of your undue haste.
-Had you worked methodically in accordance with your training, as you were meant to, the unclipped strap need not have led to catastrophe. - 87.
-You admit that you were to blame for not checking the clips on both sides.
+You added that when you saw the sling rising up, you saw ZZ using her other hand, that is, the hand not on the remote control for the hoist, to control AA's leg.
+This account too is consistent with your position that ZZ went ahead without making sure you were in position.
+You continued that you moved from your side to control AA's feet and as soon as the feet "passed the bed", AA fell down.
+You said that "looking up, everything was in place".
+Your position is that AA fell from the sling even though it was attached at four points to the hoist.
+You continued "ZZ asked me ...
+Edward did you put your side in, and I said yes if I didn't one leg would be on bed and one would be up".
+You continued, "So she [ZZ] started crying and went to call YY".
+You then said that the alarm was sounded.
+You end by saying that "we checked the sling and the hoist, but nothing was wrong". - 84.
+We accept what you said about what happened in the room, with the exception of your account of the state of the sling clips immediately after AA fell.
+What you said about ZZ's behaviour fits with the evidence of her being in a rush and unhappy with your allocation.
+It is also consistent with AA falling out of the sling because, at least in part, of her undue haste.
+Had she worked methodically in accordance with her training, as she was meant to, the unclipped strap need not have led to catastrophe. - 85.
+ZZ admits that she was to blame for not checking the clips on both sides.